How to Connect with CLA Students

 Before requesting a date, check the UMN’s academic calendar (choose “Twin Cities” and the year) to avoid selecting a date during student breaks.
 After you’ve conducted on-campus interviews, please report your hiring results to CLA Employer Engagement at firstname.lastname@example.org.

 You can conduct virtual interviews for your full-time and internship opportunities.
 Virtual interviews can be requested and managed through Handshake, just like in person interviews.

 When requesting a virtual interview schedule in Handshake, indicate virtual in the schedule title (for example, “Your Organization’s UMN Fall Virtual Interviews”).
 CLA Employer Engagement staff will be in touch with you to coordinate details after your request has been received.

 Handshake is the University of Minnesota’s job posting system where you can post employment opportunities (internship, full-time and volunteer opportunities)—for free—collect candidate résumés, register for events, schedule on-campus interviews, and more.

 Do you have an idea for a recruiting event you’d like to try—either something new or an event you’ve done successfully on other campuses?
 We can partner with you and make it happen!
 Sample recruiting events:

-- Information Sessions.
+Information Sessions.
 If you’d like to host an information session for CLA students, we can help promote it.
 Contact CLA Employer Engagement to discuss space, organizational, and promotional options for your session.
-Or, try a virtual info session.
+Consider trying a virtual info session.

 When You Extend Offers: A Recommended Timeline